M87-virgo/soccer_result_smltr/README.md

 **Example**
 Team A value = 1,238 (about one goal is the most probable case)
 Team B value = 3,017 (about 3 goals is the most probable case)
-Genarate random numbers means 0:2 or a 3:2 etc. is possible too.
+To genarate random numbers means 0:2 or a 3:2 etc. is possible too.

 **The effect of the teamability is as follow:**
 The teamability value is passed to a Bernoulli-distribution(propability of return 0 or 1) and is interpreted as a